ThalesGroup/xsmp-modeler-core/docs/source/home.rst

 Supported IDEs:

-- Eclipse (primary)
+- Eclipse
-- Visual Studio Code with LSP extension (preview).
+- Visual Studio Code

 Get Started
 -----------

 To start using XSMP Modeler, you can download the latest executables from the `release page <https://github.com/ThalesGroup/xsmp-modeler-core/releases>`__.
-For detailed documentation on how to make the most of XSMP Modeler's features, visit `ReadTheDocs <http://xsmp-modeler.readthedocs.io>`__.

 Explore the source code and contribute on `GitHub <https://github.com/ThalesGroup/xsmp-modeler-core>`__.